solo-io/gloo/docs/content/gloo_routing/hello_world/_index.md

 This command lists all the Upstreams Gloo has discovered, each written to an *Upstream* CRD.

 The upstream we want to see is `default-petstore-8080`.

-Digging a little deeper into the details of the table, we can see that Gloo's function discovery populated our upstream with the available rest endpoints it implements.

 {{% notice note %}}
 The upstream was created in the `gloo-system` namespace rather than `default` because it was created by a discovery service.
 Upstreams and Virtual Services do not need to live in the `gloo-system` namespace to be processed by Gloo.